saeyslab/napari-sparrow/.github/instructions/_cosmx.context.md

 ### `_read_cosmx_zarr_levels`

-- Uses the OME-Zarr `Reader` and `Multiscales` specification for metadata validation and vendor dataset ordering.
+- Opens the store once with `zarr.open_group()`, which is the source of both the metadata and the arrays.
-- Does not reconstruct scale paths or scale factors itself.
+- Reads the vendor dataset ordering from that group's own `multiscales` attribute; it does not reconstruct scale paths or scale factors itself.
+- Requires exactly one `multiscales` entry, a non-empty `datasets` list, and every named level to be present in the store.
-- Opens the same store with `zarr.open_group()` and creates Dask arrays with `da.from_zarr()` for the dataset paths supplied by `Multiscales.datasets`.
+- Creates Dask arrays with `da.from_zarr()` for those dataset paths.
 - Validates that every level is 2D.

-The direct Zarr pixel step is deliberate for this Windows environment.
-A focused probe showed that Dask arrays produced through `ome_zarr.ZarrLocation`'s `FSStore` read the synthetic label fixture as zeros, while `zarr.open_group(path, mode="r")` followed by `da.from_zarr(zarr_group[dataset_path])` read the stored value correctly.
-OME-Zarr remains the source of metadata ordering; direct Zarr remains the source of the lazy pixel arrays.
+Direct Zarr access is deliberate, for two separate reasons.

+For **pixels**, a focused probe on this Windows environment showed that Dask arrays produced through `ome_zarr.ZarrLocation`'s `FSStore` read the synthetic label fixture as zeros, while `zarr.open_group(path, mode="r")` followed by `da.from_zarr(zarr_group[dataset_path])` read the stored value correctly.

+For **metadata ordering**, `ome_zarr.reader.Reader` was used until it was measured against reading `group.attrs["multiscales"]` directly.
+Both return byte-identical levels on the reference export: same ordering, shapes, dtypes, chunking and pixel content across all six stores.
+But `ome_zarr.reader.Multiscales.__init__` eagerly builds and then discards a Dask array for every level, which on a full read of that export produced 48 spurious `ignoring keyword argument 'read_only'` warnings (8 per store) plus one logged `Failed to parse metadata` traceback per channel, because the vendor's `omero` metadata names channel colours in words (`"red"`, `"blue"`) where OME-Zarr expects hex.
+Reading the attribute directly produces zero of either and is ~2.8x faster, though both are well under a tenth of a second.

+The trade-off accepted here: `Reader` walks child groups, so it would reject a store carrying a second multiscale pyramid in a subgroup.
+Reading the attribute only sees the pyramid the group itself declares.
+No CosMx store observed so far has such a subgroup.

 ### `_build_multiscale_tree`